-Maintaining a good health, exercising regularly, dry brushing and massaging skin regularly will help to reduce cellulite.
+Maintaining good health, exercising regularly, dry brushing and massaging skin regularly will help to reduce cellulite.
 This moisturizer can act as the best massaging cream that you can prepare on your own!

-Essential Oils for Anti- Cellulite Cream
+Essential Oils for your DIY Cellulite Cream

 Cellulite Essential Oil– Eden’s garden made this wonderful Cellulite oil which itself is enough for fighting cellulite.
 It contains Grapefruit, Juniper, Cypress, Cedarwood, May Chang, Sage, Fennel, Black pepper, Birch, Pink Pepper, and Fir needle essential oils.

-Rosemary, grapefruit, cypress and Juniper are major oils suggested for cellulite.
+Rosemary, grapefruit, cypress, and Juniper are major oils suggested for cellulite.
 They are all fabulous for increasing blood circulation and flushing toxins from the skin, thereby improving the condition of the skin.

 Rosemary also has astringent properties, which helps in firming and toning of the skin.

 Grapefruit oil is high in Vitamin C, so it helps in reducing obesity, which is the main reason for cellulite.